pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 ## Active State Sync

-Active state sync is a process in which a validator Pocket node initiates a state sync process if it receives a hotstuff message with a height higher than its current height.
-Upon receiving this message, the node initiates a state sync process by sending `GetBlock` requests to request any missing blocks between its current height and the height of the received message.
-This allows the node to synchronize with the rest of the network before waiting for passive state sync to kick in.
+Active state sync is a process in which a validator Pocket node initiates a state sync process if it receives a Hotstuff message with a height higher than its current height.
+Upon receiving this message, node initiates the active state sync process by sending `GetBlock` requests via `StartActiveSync()` to request any missing blocks between its current height and the height of the received message.
+This allows the node to synchronize with the rest of the network before waiting for periodic passive state sync to kick in.

 ### Active State Sync Lifecycle